feiphoon/github-workshop/slides/slides.md

 - tidied up!

 ---
-# Git in the Wild
+## Git in the Wild

-- Today's process - a pared-down version of what many people use, from individuals and small teams, to developers & engineers at companies
+- Today's exercise: a pared-down version of what many code contributors use, from individuals & small teams on hobby projects, to developers & engineers on large repositories at work.

-- Other patterns for collaboration with Git:
+- Other variations for Git collaboration:
-  - git-flow - fancier version of what we did today, designed especially to manage releases e.g. `your-repo v1.7`
+  - **git-flow** - fancier version of what we did today, designed especially to manage releases e.g. `release v1.7`
-  - forking - especially for open source or community-supported projects
+  - **forking** - especially for open source or community-supported projects

 ---
-# Git & GitHub
+## Git the Party Started

 - Examples of non-code projects on GitHub:
   - A crowdsourced travel itinerary: https://github.com/dylanegan/travel